Woobie & Doobie are designed to replace the USGI poncho liner

 for water resistance, and the reversible two tone color scheme

 provides more blending latitude.

-Insulation: We use ONLY the Climashield Combat
+Insulation: We use Apex insulation on the woobie

-insulation.
+and Doobie.
 Continuous filaments provide superior strength,

 moisture resistance, durability, thermal efficiency and excellent